eonist/eonist.github.io/_posts/2019-10-14-Semaphores.md

 ```

 ### Limiting concurrent tasks:
 As we already know, unlimited work might lead to a deadlock.
-Here is how we can apply dispatch semaphore to limit a queue to 3 concurrent tasks:
+Here is how we can apply dispatch semaphore to limit a queue to 3 concurrent tasks.

 ```swift
 let concurrentTasks = 3